• Skip to primary navigation

 Notes

-Using the flat cut of corned beef will yield more meat and more even cooking.
-The point cut is marbled with more fat and can be tougher to cook.
+The flat cut of corned beef yields more meat and cooks more evenly.
+The point cut has more marbling and fat, which can make it tougher to cook.

 Click here to add your own private notes.